About this course

 A-levels with Extended Project Qualification

-If you are taking an EPQ in addition to 3 A levels, you will receive the following offer in addition to the standard A level offer: BBB including AS-level Mathematics or A-level Mathematics or Physics or Statistics and grade A in the EPQ
+If you are taking an EPQ in addition to 3 A levels, you will receive the following offer in addition to the standard A level offer: BBB including Mathematics and grade A in the EPQ

 A-levels contextual offer